winitzki/talks/scala-sbt/begin-sbt.md

     - it's called a **classifier**
     - most often you will have no classifier or just a `Test` classifier
     - `% Test` is the same as `% "test"` and the same as `% "test->compile"`
-    - **test dependencies** are dependencies you only need when running tests
+    - **test dependencies** are libraries used only when running tests
-    - other code that depends on your code (i.e. downstream from you) does not usually need your tests or your test dependencies
+    - other code that depends on your code (i.e. downstream from you) usually needs neither your tests or your test dependencies
+        - if really necessary, your test code can be published as a "test JAR"

-- Each library typically has **main** code and **test** code
+- Typically each library will also have its own **main** code and **test** code
     - `src/main/scala/...` and `/src/test/scala/...`

-So, there are four possibilities:
+There are four possibilities:

-- Our main code depends on the library's main code: no classifier needed
+1. Our main code depends on the library's main code: no classifier needed
-- Our test code depends on the library's main code: `% Test` or `% "test"` or `% "test->compile"`
+2. Our test code depends on the library's main code: `% Test` or `% "test"` or `% "test->compile"`
-- Our test code depends on the library's test code: Really? `% "test->test"
+3. Our test code depends on the library's test code: Really? `% "test->test"
-- Our main code depends on the library's test code: Really now?? `% "compile->test"`
+4. Our main code depends on the library's test code: Really now?? `% "compile->test"`

 Classifiers can be combined: `% "compile->compile;test->test`

 Recommended practices:

 - Make sure your test dependencies are marked with `% Test` to avoid leaking them downstream
+    - Usual culprits: `scalatest`, `mockito`, and in-house test utilities libraries
-- Do not use other people's test code!
-(It's usually unstable.)
+- As a rule, do not depend on the test code of other projects!
+(Test code is usually quite unstable.)
-    - For common "test utilities", make a library with main code, and use it as a `% Test` dependency
+    - If you need common "test utilities", make that a separate library project and use it as a `% Test` dependency (Case 2)

 ### Getting out of "JAR hell" I

 Symptoms of "JAR hell":
-    - code compiles but does not run due to "cannot find class / method"
+    - code compiles but does not run because "cannot find class / method"
     - code compiles, tests run, but cannot assemble application JAR due to "deduplication" errors
-    - code compiles, tests run, but assembled application JAR does not run due to "cannot find class / method"
+    - code compiles, tests run, but assembled application JAR does not run because "cannot find class / method"

 Most frequent cause of "JAR hell":

-- Transitive dependencies introduce different versions of the same library
+- Transitive dependencies that declare different incompatible versions of the same library
     - SBT will choose the latest of these versions; other versions will be "evicted"
         - We usually don't depend on this library directly and don't even know about its existence
         - Incompatible API changes occurred, but the code is not aware of this due to dependency eviction